Last Updated on

 In the afternoon, we meet Dato from Green Alternative for the interview about Khudoni Dam project.
 He had many interesting things to say and we’ll publish the full interview soon on our YouTube channel.

-Let’s go for a walk around the city, we won’t bother you with the best things to do in Tbilisi since there are already plenty of this articles around.
+Let’s go for a walk around the city, we won’t bother you with the best things to do in Tbilisi since there are already plenty of these articles around.

 In our opinion, the best thing to do in every city is walking around randomly, get a bit lost, while always being careful of where you step.